barisGultekin/freelance-app/README.md

 #### Api Response Handling
 - Success: Updates the Redux store with fetched data (e.g., freelancers, posts, or comments).
+- Pending: Updates the store status to loading during the process.
 - Failure: Updates the store status to failed.

 ### 6. State Management w/ Redux